tjmahr/charlatan/inst/review/review.md

 ##### SequenceProvider

 This class generates gene sequences by sampling letters and concatenating them.
 I feel the user-facing function should be named `ch_gene_sequence()`, not `ch_sequence()`

 #### FraudsterClient

 This class wraps all the `ch_` functions into a single object for general-purpose fake data generation in a given locale.
 Because locales are not uniformly supported, this can lead to errors.
-Also, the `name()` method ignores locale when it can support it.
+Also, the `name()` method ignores the locale even though it can support different locales.

 ``` r
 y <- fraudster(locale = "fr_FR")